xoudini/regex/Docs/SPECIFICATION.md

 - _m_ is the number of states in the NFA

-In essence, the both the time complexity and the space complexity of the program will be linear to the size of the inputs.
+In essence, both the time complexity and the space complexity of the program will be linear with regard to the size of the inputs.

 ### Sources